joseeneas/RB_Module_24_Project_04/README.md

 ## Project Repository Organization

-### DataModeling - Folder for Data Modeling files, such as Table Layout to be used to create the database objects in MongoDB.
+### DataModeling - Folder for Data Modeling files, such as Table Layout to be used to create the database objects in MongoDB

-### Documents - Folder for Project Documents, such as Proposal, Presentation, etc.
+### Documents - Folder for Project Documents, such as Proposal, Presentation, etc

-### Images - Folder for Project Images, such as cars images, drivers pictures, etc.
+### Images - Folder for Project Images, such as cars images, drivers pictures, etc

-### Notebooks - Folder for Project Jupyter Notebooks, such as Data Cleaning, Data Analysis, etc.
+### Notebooks - Folder for Project Jupyter Notebooks, such as Data Cleaning, Data Analysis, etc

-### Resources - Folder for Project Resources, such as CSV files, etc.
+### Resources - Folder for Project Resources, such as CSV files, etc

-### READEME.md - This file
+### README.md - This file